Yury Dombrovsky: Life and career

-Dombrovsky, partially paralysed, was released from the camps in 1943 and lived as a teacher in Alma-Ata until 1949.
+Dombrovsky, partially paralysed, was released from the camps in 1943 and lived as a teacher in Almaty until 1949.
 There he wrote The Monkey Comes for his Skull and The Dark Lady.
-In 1949, he was again arrested, this time in connection with the campaign against foreign influences and cosmopolitanism.
+In 1949, he was again arrested, this time in connection with the campaign against foreign influences and "cosmopolitanism".
 This time, he received a ten-year sentence, to be served in the Tayshet and Osetrovo regions in Siberia.

-In 1955, he was released and fully rehabilitated the following year.
+In 1955, he was released and fully rehabilitated in 1956 due to the lack of "corpus delicti".
 Until his death in 1978, he lived in Moscow with Klara Fazulayevna (a character in The Faculty of Useless Knowledge).
-He was allowed to write, and his works were translated abroad, but none of them were re-issued in the USSR.
+He was allowed to write and his works were translated abroad, but none of them were re-issued in the USSR.
 Nor was he allowed abroad, even to Poland.

-The Faculty of Useless Knowledge (Harvill), translated by Alan Myers the sombre and chilling sequel to The Keeper of Antiquities took eleven years to write, and was published in Paris in 1978.
+The Faculty of Useless Knowledge (Harvill), translated by Alan Myers, the sombre and chilling sequel to The Keeper of Antiquities, took eleven years to write, being finished in 1975, and was published in Paris in 1978.